joltwallet/jolt_wallet/elf2jelf/README.md

 `sh_size` - Section size, needs to be able to (almost) contain the maximum `sh_offset` value.

 `sh_info` - Various information depending on section type.
 We only use it for the `SHT_RELA` type where it contains the section header index for which the relocation applies.
 14 bits allows for 16,384 sections.
+For non RELA sections this is `0`.

 These optimizations reduce the 40 byte section header to just 7 bytes.
 There are